Categories

 Opportunist Collabos

-In the last posts we talked about single issue collaborators willing to damn everything else for the sake of one idea and collaborators who agreed with Nazism and had the integrity to declare their allegiance.
-There were also opportunist collaborators who saw that the wind was blowing on the side of the Nazis during the […]
+In the last posts we talked about single issue collaborators willing to damn everything else for the sake of one idea and collaborators who agreed with Nazism and had the […]

 7th Feb